everscale-actions/tonos-se/README.md

 Install last updates and VC++ Runtime on Windows.
 Download and install it you can from the [latest supported Visual C++](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) page.

+Also, you need to set the PowerShell Execution Policy from Restricted to RemoteSigned before you can install NPM packages globally.

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine
 ```

 #### MacOS or Linux Based Distributions

-The first time you try to install a package globally using npm, using the syntax npm install -g <package> on a Mac, or Linux, you might get a weird error, saying something like "Missing write access to /usr/local/lib/node_modules or /usr/local/bin".
+MacOS or Linux Based Distributions do not have any special requirements.
+But the first time you try to install a package globally using npm, using the syntax npm install -g <package> on a Mac, or Linux, you might get a weird error, saying something like "Missing write access to /usr/local/lib/node_modules or /usr/local/bin".
 You can use [official guide to resolve the problem](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) or just grant permissions to the particular folders like this:

 ```sh
 sudo chown -R $USER /usr/local/lib/node_modules